-Sperm allergy: is this the end of Carmen’s sex and love life?
+Sperm allergy: is this the end of Carmen’s sex life?

 What is it like to have a sperm allergy?
 Is it the end of sex and love?
-This is a true tale of sex, love, and what happens when you become allergic to sperm.
+This is a true tale of sex, love, and what happens when you develop an allergy to sperm.

 I had a rule about dating guys I met on the train.
 Don’t do it.

 I also had a rule about rules.
 They’re meant to be broken, especially when impossibly handsome men are involved.
 So when Rashad* walked onto the almost empty Metro car, long wool coat and dreadlocks swaying in slow motion, and sat directly next to me, I had a decision to make.
 I followed my gut and put on my flirty girl eyes.

 Despite having some first date anxiety, our first date lasted all night.
 He was a complete gentleman – funny, charming, and down-to-earth.
 We fell asleep on his couch, talking about everything.

 I beamed home the next morning.
 Too excited to do anything else, I called my best friend.
 “I don’t want to sound crazy,” I said, “but I think he might be The One.”

 The awesome sex

 The following week, we spent almost every single day together.
 It was easy to drop the innocent act.
 Being young and fairly inexperienced, it’s fair to say that sex with Rashad was the best I had ever had at that point.

 It was exciting, passionate, and tender.
 Better yet, since I felt a genuine connection with him, I wasn’t afraid of having regrets.
 I wasn't afraid of having uninhibited sex.
 I felt so safe.